 I am a qualified, BACP-registered counsellor and my approach is warm, empathic and accepting.
-I provide a safe, confidential space and aim to build a trusting relationship so that you can explore the issues you bring, understand where they come from and find your way forward.
+I provide a confidential space to enable you to explore the issues you bring, understand where they come from and find your way forward.

 I have experience working with clients who have anxiety, depression, trauma, PTSD and OCD as well as those with life problems due to bereavement, divorce, job stress, parenting, difficult relationships, isolation and low self-esteem.
 The pandemic has also impacted so many aspects of our lives; I can help you to work through anxiety and worry around this.